kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 Airbyte and Lucille are frequently compared but solve different problems.

 **Airbyte is a replication tool.** It extracts records from a source and loads them into a destination with schema fidelity.
-Its strength is a large connector catalog (300+ sources) and CDC support for databases.
+Its strength is a large connector catalog (600+ connectors covering sources and destinations) and CDC support for databases.
 Its transformation story is dbt-after-the-fact, not inline during ingestion.

 **Lucille is an enrichment tool.** Its strength is the pipeline of Stages that execute per-document before the data reaches the destination.
 If you need to call an NLP model, generate an embedding, run OCR, or query a database mid-pipeline, Lucille does that natively.
 Airbyte has no equivalent mechanism — you build and maintain a separate processing layer.